vinitshahdeo/ParkingLot/README.md

 > Note: [pkg](https://www.npmjs.com/package/pkg) is used to package the Node.js application into an executable.
 Learn more [here](https://www.npmjs.com/package/pkg).

+## Documentation

+> Writing code is easy but maintaining isn’t?
+One can read one's code but it's difficult for others to read.
+With this spirit, I've added JSDoc comments in code.

+Go to `out/` folder and open `global.html`.
+You'll find the documentation for the source code there.

+To generates the docs locally, open terminal and run `npm run create-docs`.

 ## Dependencies Used

 - [Mocha](https://mochajs.org/): A JavaScript test framework for Node.js programs.
 Learn more [here](https://mochajs.org/).